ISUgenomics/SingleCellRNAseq_RyanSmith/00_Project_Request_Summary.md

 Because the data from Ryan's project is log normalized, and the data could be questionably different, we will perform 2 analyses.
 1. Monocle clustering with Ryan's data.
 2. Monocle clustering of Ryan's data + 24 external samples.

 We were also tasked with performing a monocle pseudotime analysis with Ryan's data.

+May 05/04-07?/20
+1. Use lineage 5 as root for just the smith data.
+2. Remove all non-common genes and see how smith/severo cluster –expect those to be dispersed around, not clustering to a single spot.
+3. Do severo data by themselves
+4. Find genes with expression that define the populations.